openSUSE/news-o-o/_posts/2025/oSAS-logo-competition.md

 ## Contest Rules & Guidelines

 ### Licensing
-- The logo must be licensed under **CC-BY-SA 4.0**, allowing openSUSE community to use it freely.
+- The logo must be licensed under CC-BY-SA 4.0, allowing the openSUSE community to use it freely without needing to provide attribution each time, as typically required by the license, if the logo is selected.
-- No attribution is required by CC-BY-SA 4.0 if selected.
-Proper attribution will be given on the summit website.
 - [More details on licensing](https://en.opensuse.org/openSUSE:Accepted_licences)

 ### Originality